1vanilla beansplit in half lengthwise and seeds scraped out

 Transfer the ramekins to a wire rack; cool to room temperature, about 2 hours.

-Uncover the ramekins, if condensation has collected on the custard surface, place paper towel on the surface to soak up the mixture.
+Uncover the ramekins, if condensation has collected on the custard surface, place a paper towel on the surface to soak up the mixture.

 Sprinkle the top of each ramekin with about a teaspoon of turbinado sugar; tilt and tap each ramekin for even coverage.